loicrouchon/symly/README.md

 ~/.config/fish/config.fish  ->  ~/my/repository/.config/fish/config.fish
 ```

-## What is linky useful for?
+## What is symly useful for?

-The Linky tool has been created to address the synchronization issue of user's configuration files between different
+The Symly tool has been created to address the synchronization issue of user's configuration files between different
 machines.
-But Linky is not a synchronization tool, nor is limited to deal with user configuration files.
+But Symly is not a synchronization tool, nor is limited to deal with user configuration files.

-> *Linky is not a synchronization tool.*
+> *Symly is not a synchronization tool.*

-### There are many synchronization tools out there, how is Linky different?
+### There are many synchronization tools out there, how is Symly different?

-Linky is not a synchronization tool.
-Linky is a tool allowing you to centralize a list of files and directories and to
+Symly is not a synchronization tool.
+Symly is a tool allowing you to centralize a list of files and directories and to
 create symbolic links to them.
 You can then use your preferred synchronization tool whether it is a service like
 Dropbox, Tresorit, or a more developer and versioning-oriented tool like git.

 ### Why creating symbolic links and not copy the files over?

-The main use case of linky is about user configuration files.
+The main use case of symly is about user configuration files.
 The particularity of those files is that they are not
 read-only.
 They are written to by a wide variety of tools like your preferred text-editor, scripts appending to
 your `.bashrc`, other tools like `git config --global`, ...
 Using a file copy would destroy such updates every time you
 want to deploy your centralized files.